All Episodes

 They do come from crime-ridden countries.

-Yeah, so you're okay with with American citizens going to jail for committing crimes, but you're telling me that when someone that's not an American citizen comes over and commits a crime, they should be allowed to stay.
+sure do yeah so those people but you're okay with with american citizens going to jail for committing crimes but you're telling me that when someone that's not an american citizen comes over and commits a crime they should be allowed to stay They should be able to go to American jail.

-So you want them to be housed in American jails.
+So you want them to be housed in American jails?

 Yeah, they did the crime in America, didn't they?